S Corp vs LLC 2026: Complete Tax Comparison for Small Business Owners

 2. Self-Employed Health Insurance

 Deduct 100% of health insurance premiums for yourself, your spouse, and dependents.
-This is an "above the line" deduction — it reduces your AGI, not just your Schedule C profit.
+This is an "above the line" deduction that reduces your AGI, not just your Schedule C profit.

 See our health insurance deduction guide.